Early and simple domes: Bronze Age

 Underground tombs called "treasuries", a term used by Pausanias for the grave of a hero, flourished in Mycenaean Greece between 1500 BC and 1300 BC, increasing in diameter from about 8 meters to about 14 meters in that time.
-The "Treasury of Atreus", a large Mycenaean tomb covered with a mound of earth, dates to around 1330 BC.
-It is about 15 meters in diameter and one of several tholos tombs with corbelled domes.
-Others include the "Treasury of Clytemnestra" and the "Treasury of Minyas".
+Stone courses above the doorway openings may have an inward inclination to increase the inward thrust from surrounding soil used to stabilize the structure.
 Smaller scale examples from this time can also be found in other parts of southern and western Europe.